byananya/byananya/README.md

 👨🏻‍💻 Who am I? ![Gen Z](https://img.shields.io/badge/Gen%20Z-blue?style=flat-square)
 &nbsp;
-- I like working in multiple research labs at the same time!

 💡 Passionate about learning and working with Autonomous Vehicles to contribute meaningfully in **research**!
 (Proudly working as a Research Assistant @UCSC's AIEA Lab with Prof. Leilani Gilpin)